The Resorts Gal Guide to Disney’s Polynesian Village Resort

 Trader Sam’s Grog Grotto: This original bar is a classic.
 Guests line up around the corner from the entrance to get a seat.
 When crowded, a cast member will take your information and text you when a seat becomes available.
 It’s that cool of a spot!

-Barefoot Pool Bar: This popular bar serves as the poolside bar and quick service for the Oasis Pool.
-This location is inside the pool gates.
-However, it has a walk-up bar near the Marina side where anyone (resort guest or not) can order a drink.
+Barefoot Pool Bar: This popular bar offers quick service and serves as the Oasis Pool’s poolside bar.
+It is located inside the pool gates, but it has a walk-up bar near the Marina side where anyone (resort guest or not) can order a drink.

 Oasis Bar & Grill: This bar serves as the poolside bar and quick service for the Oasis Pool.
 It is within the pool gates and only available to resort guests.

 Pineapple Lanai: Dole Whip, anyone?
 This location is on a small patio next to the resort-side entrance of the Great Ceremonial House.
-They serve Dole Whip and a variety of concoctions made with the tropical treat.
+They serve Dole Whip and various concoctions made with the tropical treat.

 Kona Island: This island stop is a kiosk.
 It’s near the monorail entrance.
-They serve coffee, including a special Kona blend and a variety of other treats.
+They serve coffee, including a special Kona blend and various other treats.

 *Most of the restaurants at the Polynesian are available on the Disney Dining Plan.
 Rapid Fill Mugs are available at Capt.
 Cook’s.
 We have a separate guide to refillable mugs for Disney’s Polynesian Village Resort.
 It details the location of refill stations along with the current price and drink options.